 Being out with Atlas, my American Bully, in stores always shocks me.
 When people see her, their reactions tell me they think she’s a Pit Bull.
-Is the American Bully a Pit Bull?
+Is the American Bully an American Pit Bull?
 Why does it shock me when people confuse the two?

 Let me start by saying – there is nothing wrong with Pit Bulls.
 The media often portrays them as being dangerous or aggressive.
 Any breed of dog can be dangerous or aggressive depending on how they’re raised.